Man charged with manslaughter in apparent beating death during dispute in east Tulsa

-The Tulsa County District Attorney's Office filed a first-degree manslaughter charge this week against a man over his alleged role in another man's death following a fight between the two earlier this month.
+The Tulsa County District Attorney's Office filed a first-degree manslaughter charge this week against a man over his alleged role in another man's death following a fight.

-Darrick Adam Willis, 34, is accused of causing the death of 31-year-old Pierson Taylor while committing the misdemeanor offense of assault and battery.
+Darrick Adam Willis, 34, is accused of causing the death of 31-year-old Peirson Taylor while committing the misdemeanor offense of assault and battery.

-The charge filed against him claims Taylor died during Willis's commission of the assault, which police have said took place while Taylor was a guest of Willis's.
+The charge filed against him claims Taylor died during Willis' commission of the assault, which police have said took place while Taylor was a guest of Willis'.

 Willis was staying at a motel in the 10800 block of East 41st Street on Jan.
 6, the same day emergency responders received a report there about a possible overdose involving Taylor.

-But Willis, according to detectives, told them he and Taylor had gotten into a fight, as well as admitted assaulting Taylor by slamming his head into concrete.
+But Willis, according to detectives, told them he and Taylor had gotten into a fight and admitted slamming Taylor's head into concrete.

 Taylor reportedly collapsed in the motel room about 10 minutes after the fight, prompting a call to 911, reports show.